llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

 Mask patterns
 -------------

-For the VL patterns we only match to masked pseudos to reduce the size of the match table, even if the node's mask is all ones and could be an unmasked pseudo.
-The ``RISCVDAGToDAGISel::doPeepholeMaskedRVV`` will detects that the mask is all ones during post-processing and convert it into its unmasked form.
+For the VL patterns we only match to masked pseudos to reduce the size of the match table, even if the node's mask is all ones and could be an unmasked pseudo. ``RISCVFoldMasks::convertToUnmasked`` will detect if the mask is all ones and convert it into its unmasked form.

 .. code-block::